-Diabetes affects more than 29 million people in the U.S., so chances are, this disease impacts your aunt, co-worker, friend, neighbor or someone else you know.
-Despite its prevalence, there are probably a few surprising things you don’t know about diabetes.
+Diabetes affects more than 29 million people in the U.S., so chances are good that it affects your parent, sibling, child, co-worker, friend, neighbor or someone else you know.
+Despite the prevalence of diabetes, there are probably a few surprising facts you don’t know.

 To help manage Type 1 diabetes, you will likely require: